ACT — Trinsic

 I notice I am having the thought that...

 The difference between "I am a failure" and "I notice I am having the thought that I am a failure" is the difference between being the ocean and watching a wave.
-Try it now with something difficult that visits your mind often.

 Try it with a thought of your own